Thursday 7 April 2022

 Writing it down I now acknowledge as being extremely important.
 Were I to tabulate my own religious practices into a set of Commandments or Mitzvot, this would be one of them.
 From the daily morning routine of creating to-do list, to recording my dreams as I wake, to jotting interesting insights as I get them in my notebook, to blogging and tweeting - if it's committed to paper or to the web, it's a step forward.
 An edited photo or film footage uploaded and shared is also an important digital footprint.
 I can return and check progress.

 As I wrote last summer, and indeed in the summer of 2020, the long, hot days of June, July and August are the year's reward, the time we've been looking forward to all winter.
 And when summer arrives, it can be a bit of an anti-climax, especially if the weather's disappointing.
 Which is why perfect blue-sky days should be treated with respect - if you know one's coming, or a spell of fine weather, plan for it, do something, make the most of what you've been gifted.
-Don't procrastinated until half past three.
+Don't procrastinate until half past three.

 Taking it too easy during the summer months brings on those guilt pangs.
 I feel I must be doing, optimising my time, travelling, writing, doing something different.
 And as I wrote yesterday, summer is not devoid of its spiritual moments.

 Finding the balance between rigor and luz (expressed more neatly in Polish!)
-I would set the slider much further along the scale towards rigor, with luz being in the form of rest as consciously distinct from idleness, dithering and timewasting.
+I would set the slider much further along the scale towards rigor, with luz being in the form of rest as consciously distinct from idleness, dithering and time-wasting.
 Rest to get back into the swing of work during the autumn and run-up to Christmas.
 Then the wait for Easter - then Rebirth - and then soft summer to recharge batteries once more.

 You owe it to yourself to fulfil your human purpose; you owe it to the miracle of your existence.
 Push yourself that bit harder, and yes, feel the guilt when you don't!